Archomeda/kormir-discord-bot/README.md

    `wget -O - https://raw.githubusercontent.com/Archomeda/kormir-discord-bot/master/install.sh | bash`
  - This will run [a script](install.sh) that sets up the environment for the bot to run in
  - Create and edit *config/local.yml*
- - Start the bot: `docker compose up -d`
+ - Start the bot: `docker-compose up -d`

 You can manipulate the state of the bot by running various `docker-compose` commands.
 These commands have to be executed from within the your chosen bot folder: